VISITING PROFESSORS

 Visiting Assistant Professor of Law & Director of the Health Law Clinic

-Jacqueline Penrod joins Villanova as a visiting assistant professor and director of the Health Law Clinic.
+Jacqueline Penrod is a visiting assistant professor and director of the Health Law Clinic.
 Penrod is particularly focused on the ways in which public health and education policies play a role in perpetuating health and income inequity.
 She brings a decade professional experience in the healthcare industry in addition to nearly fifteen years of legal practice in managed healthcare, healthcare compliance, and the legal issues surrounding healthcare data interchange.
 Penrod is a graduate of Temple University’s Beasley School of Law, and holds an MBA from Temple University.
 Her legal professional experience includes two years of service as a law clerk in the Eastern District of Pennsylvania with the Honorable Gene E.K.
-Pratter, private practice at Duane Morris, LLP and Reed Smith, LLP, in-house practice as Senior Counsel for the AmeriHealth Caritas Family of Companies, as well as eight years of teaching undergraduate students health policy and law at an open-access undergraduate institution.
+Pratter, private practice at Duane Morris, LLP and Reed Smith, LLP, in-house practice as senior counsel for the AmeriHealth Caritas Family of Companies, as well as eight years of teaching undergraduate students health policy and law at an open-access undergraduate institution.
 Her experiences in the healthcare industry span perspectives of patients, doctors, facilities, and insurers.
-In addition to advocacy and teaching, she is pursuing an M.Ed. focused on adult learning and global change in an international cohort program at the University of British Columbia.
+In addition to advocacy and teaching, she is pursuing an MEd. focused on adult learning and global change in an international cohort program at the University of British Columbia.

 Contact Information